Ambien Abuse Rehab At Journey Malibu

 Ambien has the potential to cause a myriad of negative and unpleasant short-term and long-term side effects, which are magnified when used in conjunction with alcohol or any other drug.

 Side effects of Ambien may include the more common headache, constipation, and dry mouth; the more serious fast or irregular heartbeat, skin rash, itching, and fever; and severe pertains to psychiatric care (chest pain, difficulty breathing) and psychological (confusion, depression, abnormal behavioral changes) side effects.

 People who take too much Ambien may experience an overdose and become excessively drowsy or even slip into a light coma.
-Sometimes this is the intended effect for users who purposefully take far greater than the intended amount; however it is very dangerous.
-The symptoms of overdose are more severe if the person is also taking other central nervous system (CNS) depressant drugs and can prove fatal.
+Sometimes this is the intended effect for users who purposefully take far greater than the intended amount; however, it is very dangerous.
+The symptoms of overdose are more severe if the person is also taking other central nervous systems (CNS) depressant drugs and can prove fatal.

 Dependency And The Need For Ambien Abuse Rehab

-Overuse of Ambien can result in a dependency, especially when used for longer than a few weeks or at higher than recommended doses.
-People who have been dependent on alcohol or other drugs in the past generally have a greater chance of requiring ambien abuse rehab.
+Overuse of Ambien can result in dependency, especially when used for longer than a few weeks or at higher than recommended doses.
+People who have been dependent on alcohol or other drugs in the past generally have a greater chance of requiring ambient abuse rehab.
 Increased tolerance to the Ambien is another factor causing individuals to boost their Ambien dosage in an attempt to continue to achieve the desired effects of the drug.